 Do’s and Don’ts for Writing Your Server Job Description

-- Do state the level of experience and skill you need.
-If you want an entry-level server, make sure your reader clearly understands that fact.
+• Do state the level of experience and skill you need.
+If you want an entry-level server, ensure your reader understands that fact.

-- Also, do clearly mention the position’s location.
-Especially if you have multiple restaurants, you want to avoid confusing your applicants and receiving applications from out-of-town professionals.
+• Also, do mention the position’s location.
+Especially if you have multiple restaurants, you want to avoid confusing applicants and receiving applications from out-of-town professionals.

 Conclusion

-I believe this article gives you a clear template of what a server job description is all about in order to be the best candidate for the job or stay on track to writing an effective server job description.
+I believe this article gives you a clear template of what a server job description is all about to be the best candidate for the job or stay on track to writing an adequate job description.

 References